 A: We recommend taking license plates off the vehicle.
 License plates are frequently stolen as souvenirs.

 Q: Do I need to fill the gas tank?

 A: No. In fact, due to U.S. Coast Guard regulations, only one-quarter tank of gas is permitted for RO/RO shipments.
 The gas tank must be completely empty for container shipments.

 Q: Will the salt water from the ocean damage my vehicle if I were to use the RO/RO service?

-A: All of the major vehicle manufacturers (G.M., Chrysler, Toyota, etc.) ship their new vehicles via RO/RO Carrier on climate controlled vessels.
+A: All of the major vehicle manufacturers (G.M., Chrysler, Toyota, etc.) ship their new vehicles via RO/RO Carrier on enclosed vessels.

 Q: Is my vehicle insured while onboard a vessel?

 A: The steamship lines are only liable for $500 in damages.
 Separate insurance coverage may be purchased through our office.